AlexTalks/dotfiles/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+The main file you'll want to change right off the bat is `bash/bashrc.symlink` and `bash/profile.symlink`, or `zsh/zshrc.symlink` if you use zsh, which sets up a few paths that'll be different on your particular machine.

 `dot` is a simple script that installs some dependencies, sets sane OS X